-Oh, the middle child.
-Just ask us about being a middle child.
-And poor Angela is the middle Hoenikker kid, which approaches new levels of awful.
+And poor Angela is the eldest Hoenikker kid, which means everything falls on her shoulders.
 After Emily's death, she became caregiver to Frank, Newt, and even her father.
 Then after her father's death, she marries Harrison Conners.
 Their marriage is happy and healthy, assuming you take Angela's word for it and ignore all of Connor's heavy drinking and cheating.

 So why does she stay with such an obnoxious tool of a man?